-- a) The Company may be liable for unpaid Part XII.6 tax on unspent flow-through renunciations related to financings obtained in 2007.
-The estimated interest and penalties that may be assessed is not determinable and management believes that the Company will be successful in the reassessment.
-During the year ended July 31, 2021, the provision for Part XII.6 taxes was reversed and the Company recognized a gain of \$55,950 in the consolidated statement of comprehensive loss. - b) During the year ended July 31, 2017, the Company issued flow-though shares in the amount of \$335,750.
+a) During the year ended July 31, 2017, the Company issued flow-though shares in the amount of \$335,750.
 The Company was committed to spend this money on exploration work on its Quebec mineral properties by December 31, 2017 before incurring Part XII.6 tax and extending the deadline to December 31, 2018.

 Following an audit, the CRA determined that the required qualifying expenditures were not made by the prescribed deadline and that the amount renounced be reduced to \$59,295 and assessed a penalty of \$69,114.
 On January 17, 2022, the Company paid a total of \$89,768 to settle the flow-through share penalty of \$69,114 plus \$20,654 for interest and additional penalties (included within other operational expenses).
+It is not vet possible to determine the negative tax consequences for the individual investors if and when the CRA may reassess them or the related amounts for which the Company may be liable, if any.